-2 Tulsa police officers shot, suspect in custody
+1 of 2 Tulsa police officers shot Monday dies

 TULSA, Okla.
+(KWCH) - Update: One of two Tulsa police officers shot early morning Monday has died.

+News on 6 in Tulsa reports Sgt.
+Craig Johnson died from the injuries he suffered after being shot during a traffic stop during.
+The second officer, Aurash Zarkeshan, remains in critical condition.

+Sgt.
+Johnson was the overnight supervisor for the Mingo Valley Division.
+He served the Tulsa Police Department for 15 years and was promoted to the rank of sergeant five years ago.

-(KWCH) A suspect in the shooting of two Oklahoma police officers early Monday morning is now in custody.
+A suspect in the shooting of two Oklahoma police officers early Monday morning is now in custody.

-David Ware is in custody in Oklahoma in the shooting of two Tulsa police officers early Monday morning.
-(Tulsa Police Department)

 That follows a manhunt that lasted several hours in the Tulsa area for the suspect identified as 32-year old David Anthony Ware.